15 best luxury hotels in Iceland

 The region’s other attractions include the Geysir complex with shops and restaurants.

-There are also hiking trails, the Haukadalur woods, fishing, Langjökull glacier tours, river rafting and Blesi – a hot spring with clear, deep turquoise waters.
+There are also hiking trails, the Haukadalur woods, fishing, Langjökull glacier tours, river rafting and Blesi – a hot spring with clear, deep turquoise waters, which I’d definitely recommend stopping by.

 12. Deplar Farm